SNCFdevelopers/wcs/src/components/select-option/readme.md

 ## Overview

-Select option component, use in conjunction with wcs-select.
+The select option is a subcomponent of `wcs-select` that represents a single option in a select list.

 ## Properties